Folawewo/geofog/README.md

 # Geofog

-Geofog weather API is built with Express that provides current weather information for a given location.
+Geofog weather API is built with Express.
+It provides current weather information for a given location.
 It uses the OpenWeatherMap API to retrieve weather data and returns it in JSON format.

 ## Prerequisites